PolusAI/workflow-inference-compiler/docs/advanced.md

 #### Known issues

-Note however that while conversion_*.cwl files can come from pre-compiled yml subworkflows, it is currently necessary to find & replace all instances of triple underscores ___ with double underscores __.
-(This is because triple underscores are reserved/interpreted by the compiler as ‘internal’ namespaceing, and in this case we want to treat pre-compiled yml files as a black box.
+Note however that while conversion_*.cwl files can come from pre-compiled wic subworkflows, it is currently necessary to find & replace all instances of triple underscores ___ with double underscores __.
+(This is because triple underscores are reserved/interpreted by the compiler as ‘internal’ namespaceing, and in this case we want to treat pre-compiled wic files as a black box.
 See the [dev guide](dev/algorithms.md#namespacing) for the gory details.)

 ## Real-time analysis / Speculative Execution

 Ordinarily the runtime system will wait until the previous step(s) are all complete before executing the next step.
 However, for real-time analysis we want to speculatively execute an arbitrary subworkflow (i.e. to parse log files, etc) before the the previous step(s) have finished.
 (Note that 'previous' is w.r.t. the DAG, i.e. it refers to all of the nodes which are dependencies of the current step.)

 Speculative execution is currently implemented by `cwl_watcher`, which invokes a second instance of the runtime system separately and asynchronously.
-A portion of [`examples/gromacs/nvt.yml`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/nvt.yml) in `mm-workflows` is shown below.
+A portion of [`examples/gromacs/nvt.wic`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs/nvt.wic) in `mm-workflows` is shown below.
 You can see that the `in:` tag of gmx_energy is identical to the `config:` tag of cwl_watcher.
 This currently needs to be manually copy & pasted (and indented), but it should be possible to automatically do this in the future.

 ```yaml
 ...